Chest Radiology, Genitourinary Radiology, Interventional Radiology, Research & Statistical Methods

 Johns Hopkins Interventional Radiology has the most extenisve Bariatric Embolizaiton research program in the world, with over 10 years of experience and publication.
-We are currently concluding an FDA and IRB approved pilot phase I/II clinical trial (BEAT Obesity), and are in the planning stages of our next trial.
+We are currently concluding an FDA and IRB approved pilot double blinded RCT (BEATLES).

 Johns Hopkins Interventional Radiology also has one of the largest and most established clinics in North America for the treatment of Vascular Anomalies including HHT.
-There are a number of projects (prospective and retrospective) that are currently being performed in order to improve care and to provide new treatment options for these complex patients.
+There are a number of projects (prospective and retrospective) that are currently being performed in order to improve care and to provide new treatment options for these complex patients, including two RCT's.

 Please note - accepted candidates will still need to undergo NIH approval.

 Applicants must be either a US citizen or green card holder, and have either an MD or DO (US diploma not required).
 Applicants must be accepted into an ACGME approved residency or fellowship (prefer but not limited to radiology) but not yet on faculty.
 Can be from outside USA or Canada.
 Start date would be this summer.

 A background either in clinical research or in basic/translational research is preferred.
 IR experience would also be preferred, but is optional.

 Applicants should be comfortable with writing, data assessment, and clinical assessment and care.